By Michael Lanza

 4. It’s Not Easy… And That’s Good

 Besides their location far from big cities and major airports, another major factor limiting the numbers of people backpacking in the Winds is the simple difficulty of hiking there.
-The high elevations slow the pace of most hikers and the terrain’s ruggedness ratchets up the strenuousness.
-Long, hard climbs to passes and pounding descents from them amplify fatigue.
+You will walk miles of rugged wilderness trails to reach the prime goods, above 10,000 feet much of the time and crossing passes usually well over 11,000 feet, all of which ratchets up the strenuousness and amplifies fatigue.

 Plan your next great backpacking trip in Yosemite, Grand Teton, and other parks using my expert e-guides.